mmerabet42/ft_lexiq/README.md

 ```C
 ROUND_BRACKET "(*)"
 ```
 * That was the simplest form.
 It will directly stop once a closing round bracket is met, meaning that if another round bracket were to be opened, its closing would be taken as for the end of the regular expression.
 For example the subject string '(blabla(bla)bla)' would have matched until the first closing round bracket and not the second one which is not correct because it has been opened previously, it must continue to the next closing round bracket.
 We need a way to 'jump' the **nested** parenthesis.
-The best solution would be to use recursivity.
+The best solution is to use recursivity.
 ```C
 ROUND_BRACKET "( *[ ?![()] | ?[@ROUND_BRACKET] @or?] )"
 ```